Software version: 5.0.7

 When hardwiping a logical drive, all accessible storage at the raw volume level will be overwritten, including the volume's file system.
 However, other volumes (if present) on the device will be left intact.
 The drive volume will need to be re-formatted once wiping is complete.

 You will not be allowed to select the volume on which the OS is hosted (the option will be greyed out).
 Typically, it may take several hours, or longer, to wipe a large drive, depending on the chosen sanitization scheme.
-See Flash Memory Considerations, below, if performing this task with an SSD.
+See Device Considerations, below, for RAID and flash drives.

 Clean Free Space

 The "Clean Free Space" overwrites all the free space on the drive in order to destroy previously deleted data that, although no longer accessible by the file system, still physically resides on the device.
 It does not delete existing file data.
-See Flash Memory Considerations, below, if performing this task with an SSD.
+See Device Considerations, below, for RAID and flash drives.

 The "Wipe Recyclers" option will not only empty the selected recycler(s), but will hardwipe the recycler contents before removal.

 Windows maintains separate recycle bins on each fixed drive volume (not including USB storage devices).
 Right-clicking on the "Recycle Bin" on your desktop or in File Explorer will allow you hardwipe all recyclers.
 Alternatively, you can select bins individually by right-clicking on the drive icon in Explorer or from the Hardwipe application.

 You can also elect to wipe recyclers with either normal user or elevated administrator privileges.
 If you use administrator privileges, all files in the recycler will be erased, including any files moved their by other users on the system.